dmulloy2/ProtocolLib/Readme.md

 ### Sending packets

-Normally, you might have to do someting ugly like the following:
+Normally, you might have to do something ugly like the following:

     Packet60Explosion fakeExplosion = new Packet60Explosion();